dmjio/stripe/CONTRIBUTING.md

    git clone git@github.com:dmjio/stripe.git
    cd stripe
    ```
-2. Get into a shell for stripe-http-streams (stripe-tests is used in the test suite of stripe-http-streams).
+2. Get into a shell for stripe-http-client (stripe-tests is used in the test suite of stripe-http-client).
    ```
-   nix-shell --attr stripe-http-streams.env
+   nix-shell --attr stripe-http-client.env
-   cd stripe-http-streams
+   cd stripe-http-client
    ```
 3. Ensure dependencies are all correct (this is contingent on your nixpkgs
    version).
 Bump the upper bounds in the cabal files if need be.